 Spring Boot Support3.02.01.5

-This feature enables support for Spring Boot applications using Spring Boot version 2.x.x.
+This feature enables support for Spring Boot applications that use Spring Boot version 3.x.x.

 Open Liberty support for Spring Boot is integrated with support for the web container by using the Jakarta Servlets and Jakarta Server Pages features.
 You can enable the Transport Security or Jakarta WebSocket features if you need HTTPS or WebSocket support.
 All other server configuration is handled by Spring Boot application properties.